-As a subrecipient, it is important to keep an ongoing dialogue with your MFF Project Manager to talk about any needed programming and/or budget changes aligned with evolving community needs and opportunities.
+It is important to keep an ongoing dialogue with your MFF Project Manager to talk about any needed programming and/or budget changes aligned with evolving community needs and opportunities.
 Proposed changes must be rooted in local need, be reasonable and necessary, and align with SNAP-Ed parameters.
 Some changes will be minor and require an updated Program Summary and/or Budget to be on file; more significant changes will require a contract amendment.
+You will work with your MFF Project Manager to prepare and submit any required documentation.